In this article

 It isn't always apparent if someone is in a blackout.
 Anything someone can do while drunk, they can do while blacked out – they just won't remember it the next day.

-During a blackout, a person will remember events that happened before their BAC reached very high levels.
-People who were blacked out can carry on conversations and recall stories from earlier in the evening while intoxicated.
+During a blackout, people remember events before their BAC reached very high levels.
+Blacked-out people can carry on conversations and recall stories from earlier in the evening while intoxicated.

 In addition, depending on how much the person drank, they can quickly transition from a blackout to losing consciousness or alcohol overdose.